hydrogen25/FlarumPosts2DiscouesePosts/README.md

 - **end_id**: The post you want FlarumPosts2DiscouesePosts to end up transferring.,you can find it after the flarum post URL `https://your.flarum.website/d/` .
 The default value is 100

+- **category_id**: The category to which the post will be migrated.
+This can be seen from the URL of the Discourse category.
+The default value is 1

 - **api_key**: Get it in `Advanced > API Key` from your discourse website console

 - **api_username**: The username you used when creating the api_key